webaverse/docs/docs/creating-an-xrpk.md

 a.wbn
 ```

-If everything went successfully you should see a line with `filename.wbn`, which is the filename of our final XRPackage file.
+If everything went successfully you should see a line with like `filename.wbn`, which is the filename of our final XRPackage file.

 ## Test The Package